Skip to content

 bash

-export KCP_KUBECONFIG=$(pwd)/.secret/kcp/admin.kubeconfig
+export PM_KUBECONFIG=$(pwd)/.secret/kcp/admin.kubeconfig

 kind export kubeconfig --name platform-mesh

-export KIND_KUBECONFIG=$HOME/.kube/config
+export COMPUTE_KUBECONFIG=$HOME/.kube/config

 Verify both connections: